 How to Rank Your Brand on GoogleSeptember 10, 2018

-In 2017 alone, Google gets 3.5 billion searches on a daily basis, which equates to 1.2 trillion searches per year.
-Mobile search accounts for 50.3% of all web traffic generated worldwide.
+In 2017 alone, InternetLiveStats shows Google gets 3.5 billion searches on a daily basis, which equates to 1.2 trillion searches per year.
+From a recent study of a research group called Statista, the mobile search accounts reached 50.3% of all web traffic generated worldwide from 2009 to 2019.
 Proving that if your business hasn’t explored SEO yet, you are missing out on a huge opportunity to reach potential customers.

 While rumour has it that social media is taking over search engines, if you look into buying behaviour, those who are searching for products and services on Google means they are serious buyers.
 If you want to reach them, you might want to read the different ways to connect with your audience online.
 Search engines are still one of the most effective channels for conversion.